Boosting Monocular Metric Depth Estimation via Bokeh Rendering: Stage-1 Background Details

-FLUX-Kontext is a rectified flow transformer that unifies text-to-image (T2I) synthesis and instruction guided image editing in a single model \cite{blackforestlabsFLUXKontext2025}.
+FLUX.1-Kontext is a rectified flow transformer that unifies text-to-image (T2I) synthesis and instruction guided image editing in a single model \cite{blackforestlabsFLUXKontext2025}.
 Earlier systems such as SDXL~\cite{rombachHighResolutionImageSynthesis2022a, podellSDXLImprovingLatent2023} or PixArt~\cite{chenPixArt$alpha$FastTraining2023, chen2024pixart} typically keep generation and editing in separate networks or attach task specific adapters to a base T2I model.
-In contrast, FLUX-Kontext uses one backbone for both tasks.
+In contrast, FLUX.1-Kontext uses one backbone for both tasks.
 The model operates in the latent space of a learned autoencoder \cite{rombachHighResolutionImageSynthesis2022a, blackforestlabsFLUXKontext2025}: an input RGB image is encoded into a spatial latent grid, and all generation and editing is performed in that latent space before decoding back to pixels \cite{ podellSDXLImprovingLatent2023}.